Remi-Coulom/joedb/doc/source/intro.rst

 - Only one process can open the database at the same time.
 - C++ is the only supported programming language.

-Note that these limitations are likely to be removed in the future.
+These limitations are likely to be removed in the future.

+A fundamental drawback of the joedb approach, compared to a database like SQLite, is that frequently updated values may make the joedb journal file grow much larger than an history-less database.

+Another drawback is that the full journal has to be replayed from scratch when opening a file.
+Traditional databases have the data stored on disk, and can access it directly, without reading the full database first.
+In theory, this drawback could be removed by implementing on-disk storage of tables, but this option is not yet available.

 An Example
 ----------